jeflowers/solidtrails/cpp/SOLID/dependencyInversion/README.md

 What do we mean by abstraction?
 When we talk about abstraction we are talking about interfaces or base classes.

-The code in the ConcreteToTemplate.cpp, AbstractBassIntro.cpp, and TemplateIntro.cpp are examples that evolves from a concrete class to a template-based solution using the USMC Tactical Decision Game (TDG) scenario.
+The code in the ConcreteBase.cpp, BaseToAbstract.cpp, and AbstractToTemplate.cpp are examples that evolves from a concrete class to a template-based solution using the USMC Tactical Decision Game (TDG) scenario.
 We'll go through phases, starting with a basic concrete implementation and gradually refactoring to a more flexible template-based design.

 ## Evolution of this code in the context of the USMC Tactical Decision Game scenario: